mguellsegarra/muse-mqtt-audioplayer/README.md

 5. Set the board to `ESP32 Dev Module`

-6. Configure your settings in the code:
+6. Configure the connection settings in the code:

    ```cpp
    char ssid[] = "YourWiFiName";